• Skip to primary navigation

 ingredients to make this recipe

-• Flank Steak: or substitute with skirt steak, flat iron steak, hanger steak, tri-tip steak, or flap steak.
+• Flank Steak: or substitute with skirt steak, flat iron steak, or hanger steak.
 Not a fan of beef?
 Substitute with chicken, pork shoulder, or shrimp.

-• Broccoli Florets: or substitute with frozen broccoli florets (rinsed with cold water), chopped cauliflower, green cabbage, green beans, asparagus, bok choy, or gai-lan.
+• Broccoli Florets: or substitute with frozen broccoli florets, chopped cauliflower, green cabbage, green beans, asparagus, bok choy, or gai-lan.

-• Red Bell Pepper: or substitute with yellow, orange or green bell peppers or celery.
+• Red Bell Pepper: or swap with orange, green, yellow bell peppers, or celery.

 • Carrots: or substitute with zucchini.